 Deciding if buying or renting a house is better for you will depend on your financial situation and personal preference.
-There are advantages and disadvantages to both buying and renting a home, so it’s important you weigh up the pros and cons before making a commitment.
+There are advantages and disadvantages to both buying and renting a home, so it’s important you weigh up the different factors before making a commitment.

-There are many advantages to buying a house instead of renting.
+There are many advantages to buying a house compared to renting one.
 Other than having your own private space, owning a home comes with many financial benefits, too.
 We’ve weighed up the advantages of buying a home to help you decide.

 A fixed-rate mortgage is a type of mortgage that allows you to pay the same amount each month for a fixed-term.
-With a fixed-term mortgage, you don’t have to worry that your landlord might increase your rent.
-You won’t get the same financial security with renting as the UK government state that landlords are allowed to increase your rent at least once a year.
+With a fixed-term mortgage, you don’t have to worry that your landlord could increase your rent.
+You won’t get the same financial security with renting as the UK government states that landlords are allowed to increase your rent at least once a year.

 Many people think renting is the cheaper option.
-Whilst rent may be cheaper in some cases, more often than not, your monthly mortgage repayments will be cheaper, if not the same as monthly rent.
+Whilst rent may be cheaper in some cases, more often than not, your monthly mortgage repayments will actually be cheaper, if not the same.
 The upside of paying a mortgage instead of paying rent is that the money goes straight towards owning the home and not to a landlord.

 Buying a house is a great investment.
 Although property prices cannot be guaranteed to rise, especially over short periods, in the long term, property values will rise.
-Over the last year, property prices in the UK have risen by 2.2%, data from the Land Registry shows.
+Over the last year, property prices in the UK have risen by 2.2%, data from the Land Registry show.
 Once you have paid off your mortgage, your home will most likely be the most expensive thing you own.
-Unlocking some of your house’s value (equity release) will help in retirement, too.
+Unlocking some of your house’s value via equity release will help in retirement, too.

 Buying a house comes with its downsides, too.
-Owning a home has more upfront costs and takes time.
+Owning a home has more upfront costs and the legal process takes time.
 We’ve listed some of the disadvantages of being a homeowner.

-For most people finding enough money for a house deposit can be tough.
-A few mortgages exist that require 0% deposit but most require 10%, with the lowest interest rates applying to mortgages where 20% deposits have been paid.
+For most people, finding enough money for a house deposit can be tough.
+A few mortgages exist that require 0% deposits but most require 10%, with the lowest interest rates applying to mortgages where 20% deposits have been paid.
 There are a number of government-run schemes that can help you save for a deposit, but you do have to be eligible and follow certain criteria.